Chinese Taipei national baseball team: World Baseball Classic

-World Baseball Classic, 2006
+2006–2017

 Chinese Taipei participated in the 2006 World Baseball Classic.
 The squad included players from Major League Baseball.
-During the Classic, the team played in Pool A but ended up being the third place and did not advance.
-Their only victory was a 12–3 win over China.
+During the Classic, the team played in Pool A but placed third and did not advance.
+The team's only victory was a 12–3 win over China.

-World Baseball Classic, 2009

-Chinese Taipei participated in the 2009 World Baseball Classic.
+Taiwan returned in the 2009 World Baseball Classic.
 The squad included players from Major League Baseball.
 During the Classic, the team played in Pool A against the same teams as in 2006.
 After losses to South Korea and China, Chinese Taipei was eliminated from the tournament, finishing in 14th place.